 LdM Florence offers several weekend excursions led by qualified LdM staff that enable you to visit some of the most famous Italian cities and sites.
-This includes Venice, Rome, Cinque Terre, Alps and the Garda Lake, Capri, Sorrento, Pompeii, as well as others outside of Italy.
+These usually includes Venice, Rome, Cinque Terre, Alps and the Garda Lake, Capri, Sorrento, Pompeii, as well as others outside of Italy.
 These trips are optional and at additional cost.
 Information will be emailed about a month before the beginning of the semester.

-Regional one-day fieldtrips are offered most Fridays in Tuscania; transportation and entrance fees are included in the program cost!
-The Rome & Tuscania campuses may offer some weekend fieldtrips, also, if there is enough student interest.
+The Rome campuses may offer some weekend fieldtrips, also, if there is enough student interest.
 The staff is also very helpful in assisting students with planning independent travel.